 Grade 9: Self-Awareness (Who Am I?)

-Activities include career interest and personal values assessments, course planning, college searches, and creating an electronic portfolio of extracurricular activities, awards, and community service activities.
+Activities include career interests and personal values assessments, goal setting, course planning, college searches, and an electronic portfolio of extracurricular, community service activities and awards creation.
+Grade 9 students also take the PSAT 9 exam.

 Grade 10: Exploring Options (Where Am I Going?)

 Students dive deeper into career exploration, linking careers to college majors and identifying colleges offering those majors.
-They also complete a PSAT practice test in Grade 10.
+Grade 10 students complete the PSAT exam.

 Grade 11: The Action Plan (How Do I Get There?)

 Plan development is all about the real logistics of financial aid and scholarships, admission timing options, and mastery of the Common Application.
 Students start to contact and tour colleges and practice college interview basics.
 They begin writing their Common Application essay and supplemental personal essays with the full support of staff and faculty.
-Students create an academic essay, complete the PSAT test, and register for the ACT/SAT tests.
-Test support is determined and planned.
-Students and families use weekends, breaks, and other free time to visit colleges and universities from coast to coast.
+Students create an academic essay, complete the PSAT/NMSQT exam, and register for the ACT/SAT exams.
+Students are prepared and assisted in preparing for these exams.

 Grade 12: Taking Action & Transitioning from ISM (What Do I Need to Do?)